Hunting Access Program Rules

 - You must follow all individual landowner rules as described in the hunter registration folder located at the HAP property and stated in the online property listing found on this website.

-- You must register every time you hunt on HAP lands at the property headquarters or hunter registration box.
+- You must register every time you access HAP lands at the property headquarters or hunter registration box.

 - You are only allowed to hunt species listed under “Hunt Types” for each individual property as stated in the online list of HAP properties found on this website.